webex/webex-android-sdk/README.md

 ## Install

-Assuming you already have an Android project, e.g. _MySparkApp_, for your Android app, here are the steps to integrate the Cisco Spark Android SDK into your project using [Gradle](https://gradle.org):
+Assuming you already have an Android project, e.g. _MyWebexApp_, for your Android app, here are the steps to integrate the Cisco Webex Android SDK into your project using [Gradle](https://gradle.org):

 1. Add the following repository to your top-level `build.gradle` file: